How My Mom Helped Me Become the Transgender Woman I Am Today

 Q: What was the harshest criticism you received while raising me?

 A: A woman in my social circle told me I was a “really bad mom” and asked, “How dare you allow your child to do this?”
 I remember telling her that everyone is different and if we all raised our kids the same and acted the same, we’d be robots.
 I told her, “I don’t think you should tell me how to parent my children.”
 She said nothing in response, but I remember being very, very angry and my body got really hot.
-It was the first time I experienced bullying since I was bullied as a kid, and I remembered thinking that no one’s going to bully my kids or tell me how to parent them.
+It was the first time I experienced bullying since I was bullied as a kid, and I remembered thinking that no one’s going to bully my kids or tell me how to parent them—that’s why I always say I was predisposed to have a transgender child.

 Shortly after, we were walking through the mall and a male acquaintance from the gym passed by and said hi.
 You were in boy clothes and carrying a Barbie and he looked looked at you and said, “Shame on you, Judy,” and I responded, “No, shame on you.”
 You turned to me and said, “Mom, is that because of my Barbie?”
 I told you it didn’t matter, we walked away, and I ignored him at the gym after that.